cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/fud.rst

 **fud** |default-conf-text|

-**fud** will automatically proxy any and all FUD requests to the appropriate backend server if it is runing on a Cyrus Murder frontend machine.
+**fud** will automatically proxy any and all FUD requests to the appropriate backend server if it is running on a Cyrus Murder frontend machine.

 To set up the FUD daemon, add this to your cyrus.conf: